devgoeth/tbot/README.md

 #### 3. Step

-Use web-hook in Yii controller action
+Use web-hook in Yii controller action.
+Don't forget disable csrf validation for your web-hook action
 ``` php
 public function actionWebHook(){
     $bot = new \devgoeth\tbot\Base();